 Seigel’s poem, which takes the shape of two unrhymed 14-line stanzas, sits at this uneasy junction between rhetoric and history.
 Beautifully, perhaps a little implausibly, its speaker enacts a turning away from the rhetoric of acknowledgment towards an originary green song of the Territory:

 Still, we could turn East,

 sing to an Earth thick bearded, burl and boll.

 green, quick between crow’s return and chorus

-It’s an extraordinary poem: ecologically informed, historically astute, confusing in productive ways, sonorous, and dense.
+It’s an extraordinary poem: ecologically informed, historically astute, confusing in productive ways, sonorous, dense, and dope.
 People need to read it.

 The shade of Great Lakes modernist Lorine Niedecker (1903 – 1970) presides over many of the poems in Rewilding, especially those of Sheila Packa, who shares Niedecker’s gift for the evocation of place through a lapidary arrangement of concrete particulars.
 Packa, a Minnesotan, is the author of three collections of poetry including 2014’s Night Train Red Dust: Poems of the Iron Range.
 One of Packa’s anthology poems, “In The Water Filled Mine Pit” is articulated by a speaker whose boat moves over a flooded iron mine (gendered female in the poem like the ore once extracted from her) that is seen and re-seen as light and perspective shift.
 The poem, which speaks in long-lined shallow paragraphs, is dimensional and kinetic and induces a kind of interpretive vertigo in the reader who follows Packa’s speaker through the multiple angles of vision she assumes: